cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 - If you will be using **only one kernel** that you installed while installing Arch, you don't have to change the stats of **GRUB_DEFAULT**, **GRUB_SAVEDEFAULT** and **GRUB_DISABLE_SUBMENU**
 ## Intel iGPU Configuration For X11
 - Some projects such as **Debian, Fedora, KDE and Mozilla** suggest **modesetting** driver instead of using **xf86-video-intel** with **intel** driver as it is known to have problems with lower performance.
 However, using **modesetting** driver can cause issues such as **screen tearing** but we'll be using **Picom** with vsync on, so screen tearing won't be an issue as long as Picom is running.
-- **Location Of Intel Configuration File**: sudo nano /etc/X11/xorg.conf.d/20-intel.conf
+- **Location of Intel Configuration File**: sudo nano /etc/X11/xorg.conf.d/20-intel.conf
   - Section "Device"
   - Identifier "Intel Graphics"
   - Driver "modesetting"